ndp/ndp.github.io/_posts/2022-07-05-testing-react.md

 ## Lessons to Learn

-To my eye, this is all a bit messy, but somehow the community tolerates it.
-Although I've touched on all this above, a few lessons I wish developers of these tools had learned:
+Although I've touched on all these above, a few lessons I wish developers of these tools had learned:

-- Your *project name* should match your *package name*.
-Abbreviating and rearranging words _will_ confuse people.
-- Making a function like `render` work better is great, but if your function behaves differently, you've got to come up with another name.
-That's the rule.
+- *Name your project and package the same way.* People will be confused if you shorten or rearrange words.
-  If you really can't use a new name, do something that won't confuse.
-In this case, you could use a name-spacing convention in all your examples: instead of `import { render } from MyLib`, use `import MyLib from 'my-lib'; MyLib.render(<Yeah />);`.
+- *If you change the behavior of a function, give it a new name.* That's the rule.
+If you really can't use a new name, do something to make it less confusing.
+You could use a name-spacing convention in all your examples: instead of `import { render } from MyLib`, use `import MyLib from 'my-lib'`, and then `MyLib.render(<Yeah />);` in examples.
 Not great, but less confusing.
-- Re-exporting all the functions of another package is a sign that you're not adding any abstraction.
-No abstraction means more complexity.
+- *If you re-export all the functions of another package, you're not adding any abstraction.* No abstraction means more complexity.
 A move like this is ultimately a net increase of complexity in the ecosystem and can and should be avoided.
 Just recommend people use the other package directly.